springleaf/ui_exercise/README.md

 # UI Exercise
 A UI exercise for UI applicants at OneMain

-A simple form, similar to one you might encounter working for us.
+Use the design files in this repository to build a simple form, similar to one you might encounter working for us.
+Please match the design as closely as you are able.

 - Assume the form submits to a secure backend.
 - All fields are required, though the form changes depending on if you are planing to use a debit card or bank account.